SAPO Codebits: Evening Activities

 Satellite activities were usually held in the evenings.
-These activities usually combined entertainment with some element of geek culture and were initially meant to provide some relief from the hackathon, but gained a life of their own over time.
-Some of the most prominent activities are:
+These activities usually combined entertainment with some element of geek culture.
+They were initially meant to relieve some pressure from the hackathon, but gained a life of their own over time.
+Some of the most prominent activities were:

 Quiz Show

 Since 2008, in the four weeks before the event, participants had to solve about one challenge per-week to qualify for the quiz show.
 The challenges included image enigmas, treasure hunts, code golf contests, among others.
 They all shared a reasonably high level of difficulty and required a fair knowledge of tech-related culture and motivation.
-Qualified participants then went on stage on Friday night for a few rounds of questions, mostly about science, technology, and geek trivia.
+32 qualified participants then went on stage on Friday after dinner time for a few rounds of questions, mostly about science, technology, and geek trivia.

-Security CTF
+Security Competition

-The security competition followed a capture-the-flag (CTF) model where participants must answer questions and solve challenges related to cyber-security (such as identifying and exploiting vulnerable applications purposely built for the competition) in order to obtain a tokens (flags) that translate into points.
-The competition took place on Thursday night over three hours.
+The security competition followed a capture-the-flag (CTF) model.
+Participants were asked to answer questions and solve challenges related to cybersecurity (such as identifying and exploiting vulnerable applications purposely built for the competition) in order to obtain tokens (flags) that translated into points.
+The competition took place on Thursday evening and lasted over three hours.
 Like the quiz show, participants had to qualify by solving a few challenges in the weeks before the event.

 Nuclear Tacos

 The "nuclear" tacos competition involved eating ultra-spicy tacos as fast as possible over a few rounds of increasing spiciness.
-It started in 2010 as a dare to participants but eventually evolved into a competition.
-It usually took place on Friday before the quiz show.
+It started in 2010 as just a dare to participants but eventually evolved into a proper competition.
+It usually took place on Friday evening before the quiz show.

+Other Activities

-Other activities included a Presentation Karaoke, retro-gaming, and workshops on soldering, 3D printing, lockpicking, etc. In some editions there were also music concerts (e.g. WrayGunn in 2007, Pornophonique in 2009).
+Other activities included a Presentation Karaoke, retro-gaming displays, and workshops on soldering, 3D printing, lockpicking, etc. Earlier editions also included music concerts (e.g. WrayGunn in 2007, Pornophonique in 2009).

-Attendee selection

-Those wanting to attend the event had to apply to attend.
-Applicants who did not work with technology directly, such as those in marketing and recruiting, were usually rejected.
-Attendees included developers, systems administrators, web designers, etc.
+Makers and Hardware

+Codebits wasn't just about software and the Internet, the hardware and maker culture was also a significant part of it.
+There were workshops on electronics from the start and, starting in 2010, there was also significant space dedicated to hardware project showcases and workshops (the "Hardware Den").